WordPress vs Squarespace: How to Know Which One is Right for Your Business

 So you’re looking to build a brand new website…congratulations!

-Now is one of the most exciting times you’ll experience as a business owner—you finally get the chance to promote your business online with a professional website that shows off all your hard work and services.
+Now is one of the most exciting times you’ll experience as a business owner—you finally get to promote your business online with a professional website that shows off all your hard work and services.

-A common question we get asked is: what’s the right platform for my website?
+A common question we get asked is, what’s the right platform for my website?
 What’s better, WordPress or Squarespace?

-A quick intro to WordPress and Squarespace
+A brief introduction to WordPress and Squarespace

 There are two different versions of WordPress: hosted and self-hosted.

-We’re talking about self-hosted WordPress, (WordPress.org) an open-source software you download to your web hosting provider.
+We’re talking about self-hosted WordPress (WordPress.org), an open-source software program you download to your web hosting provider.
+Since the code is widely available, third-party plugins and add-ons allow you to build websites with various advanced functionality and features.

-It’s user-friendly after getting used to it, but its functionality can be limited if you need highly advanced features built into the website itself or a database.
-It’s perfect for small businesses and entrepreneurs.
+Its 7.1 version is constantly updated with new features, but its functionality can be limited if you need highly advanced features built into the website or a database.
+However, many extensions and add-ons can be added to make your site more powerful.

 What’s the price of a website platform?